 Rooting allows your device to run some awesome apps like the Xposed framework which has unlimited application in terms of customizability.
 However, to make things more flexible and interesting, you’ll need a custom recovery to flash custom ROMs, kernels and other flashable zips which will add more functionality to your device and hopefully increase the performance to another level.

 Luck for LG G2 users, bender_007 of XDA has developed a simple Auto rec app that will install TWRP on your device without the need for a PC.
-The app needs your device to be running on a rooted Lollipop firmware and everything else will be automagically done by the app.
+The app needs your device to be running on a rooted Lollipop firmware and everything else will be automatically done by the app.
 So, if you’re ready to install the TWRP on your device, grab the Auto rec app from below based on your device’s model number.

 Download Auto-Rec App